 The bill H. 3254 proposes an amendment to Section 40-47-32 of the South Carolina Code of Laws, which pertains to the licensure of physicians.
 The amendment allows the South Carolina Board of Medical Examiners to waive certain examination requirements for applicants who demonstrate they possess the necessary general medical knowledge to competently practice medicine.
-This change aims to streamline the licensure process for qualified applicants, particularly those who may have extensive education and experience in the medical field.
+This change aims to streamline the licensure process for qualified applicants, particularly those with relevant education and experience.

 Additionally, the bill specifies that the waiver of the additional examination is mandatory for applicants who will work in specific state departments, including the Department of Corrections and the Department of Health and Environmental Control.
-However, it also stipulates that a license granted under this waiver becomes invalid if the individual leaves their position or exceeds their employment scope.
-The bill is set to take effect upon the Governor's approval.
+However, if an individual leaves their position or acts outside the scope of their employment, the license granted under this waiver becomes invalid.
+The bill is set to take effect upon approval by the Governor.

 Latest Version: 40-47-32